ittennull/clean_rmq/README.md

 - Purge queues with names ending with "_error" clean_rmq purge -f '.*_error'

+- Purge queues with names ending with "_error" but not starting with "critical_" or "important_" clean_rmq purge -f '.*_error' --exclude-queue-filter 'critical_.*' --exclude-queue-filter 'important_.*'

 - Connect to a remote RabbitMQ server and vhost 'myapp' and purge queues with names starting with "temp_" clean_rmq -u 'http://user:password@remotehost:15672/api' --vhost myapp purge -f '^temp_.*'